8 ways to pump up your productivity in Android

 Your Android device has impressive memory, and I'm not talking about its RAM.
 Google maintains a spectacular cross-platform reminder system that's integrated directly into your phone, and it can be an invaluable productivity tool — if, that is, you remember to use it.

-Anytime you need to remember something, no matter how trivial, tell your phone — either by typing into any search prompt or by speaking aloud (via the microphone icon on your home screen, the "OK Google" voice activation prompt or Google Assistant).
+Anytime you need to remember something, no matter how trivial, tell your phone — by either typing or speaking into any search box or Google Assistant prompt.
 Whichever path you take, simply use the format: "Remind me to [whatever]" — followed by the time or place at which you want to be reminded.

 Location-based reminders are especially useful.
 You could instruct your phone to remind you to file a report when you get back to the office, for instance, or to remind you to email your boss when you get to the Chicago airport.
 As soon as you arrive at the location in question — whether it's later that day or weeks into the future — your phone will deliver the alert.
 (Google should automatically know any businesses or public locations, and you can set your own custom locations like "home" and "work" by labeling them in Google Maps.)